Buyers Guides

 • Good for simple/basic use

-• Best Budget Option for tripod guitar stands
+• Best Budget Option for a tripod stand

 The ChromaCast two-tier design was made from lightweight steel tubing wrapped in soft rubber padding.
 The stand was height-adjustable and capable of holding bass guitars.
 We thought that it was one of the more stable options in this price band – the swivel yoke was sturdy and was able to support extreme body styles like the Gibson Thunderbird or Flying V without ending up off balance.